Click here to return to Shelby's BracketWAG.com home page

 Teams from the same conference shall not meet prior to the regional semifinals if they played each other twice during the regular season and conference tournament.

-Teams from the same conference may play each other as early as the third round if they played no more than once during the regular season and conference tournament.
+Teams from the same conference may play each other as early as the second round if they played no more than once during the regular season and conference tournament.

-To recognize the demonstrated quality of such teams, the committee shall not place teams seeded on the first four lines at a potential “home-crowd disadvantage” in the second round.
+To recognize the demonstrated quality of such teams, the committee shall not place teams seeded on the first four lines at a potential “home-crowd disadvantage” in the first round.

-The last four at-large teams selected to the field, as well as teams seeded 65 through 68, will be paired to compete in first-round games on Tuesday and Wednesday following the announcement of the field.
-(The final at-large team selected will be paired with the second-to-last AL section; the third-to-last AL selection vs. the fourth-to-last selection; seed 65 vs. 66; seed 67 vs. 68).
+The last four at-large teams on the overall seed list, as well as teams seeded 65 through 68, will be paired to compete in the First Four games on Tuesday and Wednesday following the announcement of the field.
+(If allowed, the last at-large team on the seed list will be paired with the second-to-last at-large team on the seed list.
+The other First Four games will consist of the third-to-last at-large team on the seed list playing the fourth-to-last at-large team on the seed list, as well as seed 65 versus 66; and seed 67 versus 68).

-The winners of the first-round games will advance to a second-round site to be determined by the committee during selection weekend.
-In the event a first-round site is also a second- and third-round site, the winners of first-round games may be assigned to that site, regardless of the days of competition.
+The winners of the First Four games will advance to a first- and second-round site to be determined by the committee during selection weekend.
+In the event a First Four site is also a first- and second-round site, the winners of the First Four games may be assigned to that site, regardless of the days of competition.

 Teams will remain in or as close to their areas of natural interest as possible.
 A team moved out of its natural area will be placed in the next closest region to the extent possible.
 If two teams from the same natural region are in contention for the same bracket position, the team ranked higher in the seed list shall remain in its natural region.

-A team will not be permitted to play in any facility in which it has played more than three games during its season, not including conference post-season tournaments.
+A team will not be permitted to play in any facility in which it has played more than three games during its season, not including exhibitions and conference postseason tournaments.

 A host institution’s team shall not be permitted to play at the site where the institution is hosting.
 However, the team may play on the same days when the institution is hosting.